cucumber/docs/content/installation/java.md

 # Gradle

-If you are going to use the lambda expressions API (Java 8) to write the step definitions, add the following dependencies to `build.gradle`:
+If you are using Gradle **4.10.3 or older**, and you are going to use the lambda expressions API (Java 8) to write the step definitions, add the following dependencies to `build.gradle`:

-## Gradle 4.10.3 or older
 ```
 dependencies {
     testCompile 'io.cucumber:cucumber-java8:{{% version "cucumberjvm" %}}'